nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 ## The result

-There are some demos on our LinkedIn, but here's a screenshot of the viewer in action—including items listed in [further work](#further-work).
+There are some demo videos on our LinkedIn, but here's a screenshot of the viewer in action—including items listed in [further work](#further-work).

 {{< figure src="/images/blog/03/Screenshot.png" title="Anneal CAD viewer: perspective projection of coilover STEP file." credit="<a href=\"https://www.getanneal.com\">https://www.getanneal.com</a>" class="rounded margin">}}